alphagov/government-service-design-manual/service-manual/service-managers/transformation-partner.md

 ## Integration experience

-The supplier will need experience in building systems capable of integrating into complex environments including significant legacy systems.
+The partner will need experience in building systems capable of integrating into complex environments including significant legacy systems.

 An agile approach to integration is preferred, utilising such things as: